rainy-dayz/rainy-dayz/README.md

 Hi, I'm Emily!
 I'm a Full Stack Software Engineer, who is passionate about changing the world through technology.

+- :seedling: Former traveling nurse making a transition into Software Engineering.

 - :zap: In my free time, you can find me immersed in a book or playing with my dog!

 - :mailbox: How to reach me: breininger.emily@gmail.com